-Remote working has reduced the commuting time as well as the costs for the workforce associated to working from the office, such as transport, meals, clothes, etc. It also presents a wide range of benefits for employers, for example office space, energy, absenteeism and productivity.
+Remote working has reduced the commuting time as well as the costs for the workforce associated to working from the office, such as transport, meals, clothes, etc. It can also present a wide range of benefits for employers, for example office space, energy, absenteeism and productivity.
 Even before the pandemic, some companies have implemented telecommuting policies to reap cost savings and economic benefits.
 For example, Sun Microsystems implemented a telecommuting policy in 2007, which eliminated 7700 physical office spaces saving the company more than \$255 million over four years and continues to save \$68 million for the company annually.
-The company has also 115 flex offices around the world to allow their workers to use if they need to work in a physical office.
+The company has also 115 flex offices around the world to allow their workers to use if they need to work in a physical office.39

-In fact, nearly six out of ten employers identified significant economic benefits as well as other costs by allowing their workers to work remotely.
-For example, Alpine Access Remote Agents increased 30% sales than traditional agents the year before, as well as decreased customer complaints by 90%.
-Furthermore, remote working reduces healthcare costs for the company, as workers who work remotely have reported have 25% lower stress levels and experience a better work-life balance.
-In
+In fact, nearly six out of ten employers identified significant economic benefits as well as savings by allowing their workers to work remotely.
+For example, Alpine Access Remote Agents increased 30% sales than traditional agents the year before, as well as decreased customer complaints by 90%.40 Furthermore, remote working reduces healthcare costs for the company, as workers who work remotely have reported have 25% lower stress levels and experience a better work-life balance.
+In addition, companies that operate virtually have also saved costs associated with business travel and hotel accommodation.41